segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 ### Arrays and Objects

 Intercom does **not** support custom arrays or objects.
-Per Intercom's request, we removed support for this feature starting Aug 21st, 2017.
+Per Intercom's request, Segment removed support for this feature starting Aug 21st, 2017.
 This means that if you want to send a certain user `trait` or event `property` to Intercom, you must send them at the top level.

 This limitation does not apply, however, for mapping `company` objects on [`identify`](/docs/connections/spec/identify/) calls.
 Segment continues to handle that in the same way as before.
 This is only applicable for any custom traits or properties.